drkvogel/retrasst/notes/big-list.md

 ## Deferred

+ * boxes form doesn't work properly - turn the handle (but not for demo)
+ * put lookAhead into chunk class
+ * factor out chunk logic?
  * Note: a sample retrieval can include boxes that do not have their current locations recorded in the database.
  * deferred boxes are not saved as such... why can't I inspect chunk?